pybpc/walrus/docs/source/api.rst

    .. attribute:: uuid
       :type: str

-      UUID text in the function name to avoid renaming existing functions.
+      UUID text in the function name to avoid name collision with existing functions.

 Conversion Templates
 ~~~~~~~~~~~~~~~~~~~~

-For general conversion scenarios, the converted wrapper functions will
+For general conversion scenarios, the converted wrapper functions will be
-render based on the following templates.
+rendered based on the following templates.

 .. data:: NAME_TEMPLATE
    :type: List[str]